-The US Dollar Index made its cyclical high a few weeks ago, but is beneath its monthly TDST 107.31 level going into today's last trading day of the month.
-I've made it no secret that I am not a dollar bull, and am not chasing after what other technicians have called an upside breakout.
-Should the dollar weaken, it would be good for US multinational stocks, gold, oil, and some other dollar-priced commodities.
+The US Dollar Index made its cyclical high in July, and remains beneath its monthly TDST 107.31 level that stemmed all the way back from Fall 2002.
+I've made it clear that I am not a dollar bull, and am not chasing after what other technicians have called an upside breakout.